ubitech/entropy-docs/docs/c_threats_p.rst

 Add a new threat profile
 --------

-- In order to declare a new threat profile several consecutive steps have to be undertaken.
+- In order to declare a new xxxxx profile several consecutive steps have to be undertaken.

 - Initially the user must be login.